Topic: Wealth Management

 trading with discount broker can cost you money

-This year, trading online through a discount broker, rather than with a full-service broker, is increasingly the preferred option for many investors.
+Trading online through a discount broker, rather than with a full-service broker, is increasingly the preferred option for many investors in 2024.
 But risks remain.

 The main advantage of switching to a discount broker is lower commissions.
 And commission rates can be even cheaper if you trade stocks with your discount broker online, as opposed to placing orders over the telephone.